ST-506/ST-412: Interface to controller

-In the ST506 interface, the drive connects to a controller card with two ribbon cables carrying signals, while a third cable provides power.
+In the ST-506 interface, the drive connects to a controller card with two ribbon cables carrying signals, while a third cable provides power.
 The two signal cables are the wide 34-pin control cable and the narrow 20-pin data cable.
 The control cable interface is very similar to the standard Shugart floppy disk interface; like that floppy disk interface, it can support four drives.
-The data cable carries a read signal and write signal, both as differential binary signals: the two signal states correspond to the two possible differential signal polarities.
-The data represented by these signals is MFM, so the absolute signal states are not significant: the data is represented in the timing of the state transitions, like in floppy disk systems.
+The data cable carries two (Read, Write) separate unidirectional RS-422 compatible differential signal pairs with 100ohm terminating resistors.
+As with floppy disk drives, a flux reversal corresponds to a rising edge (the positive line of the differential pair attaining a more positive voltage than the negative pair) of a short pulse that is ended with a falling edge after a fixed timeout and thus a return-to-zero code.
+Even though the timing of these pulses and flux reversals is completely in the hands of the controller, the system design was for MFM, and user data bits were represented by the absence or the presence of these pulses at specific points in time while the controller was precisely synchronized to the flux reversal stream on the platter.
 While up to four drives can share a control cable, each drive has its own dedicated data cable connecting it to the hard disk controller (HDC).
 Most HDCs supported only two drives.

 The control card translates requests for a particular track and sector from the host system into a sequence of head positioning commands, including setting the direction of head movement, in or out, and sending individual "STEP" commands to move.
-Four of the control cable pins, "HD SLCT 0" through "HD SLCT 3", allow the selection among up to 16 heads, although only four are available on the two-platter ST506.
-The original ST506/ST412 interface defined only two HD SLCT lines, providing supporting for only four heads, but a third HD SLCT line was shortly added to the design; a fourth was added a not much later by redefining the reduced Write Current signal, needed only by very early drives, as HD SLCT 3.
+Four of the control cable pins, "HD SLCT 0" through "HD SLCT 3", allow the selection among up to 16 heads, although only four are available on the two-platter ST-506.
+The original ST-506/ST-412 interface defined only two HD SLCT lines, providing supporting for only four heads, but a third HD SLCT line was shortly added to the design; a fourth was added a not much later by redefining the reduced Write Current signal, needed only by very early drives, as HD SLCT 3.
 Once the heads are properly positioned and the appropriate head is selected, data is read or written serially through a set of pins in the data cable.
 The limited bandwidth of the data cable was not an issue at the time and is not the factor that limited the performance of the system.
 However, the unshielded cable can sometimes be susceptible to high levels of noise.